 The purpose of a minor is to officially recognize a student who takes a prescribed set of courses in a discipline outside their major.
-To receive a minor, students must be currently enrolled in a bachelor's degree program at Michigan Tech, have indicated that they are pursuing the minor by submitting a Curriculum Add/Drop form and have completed all requirements for the minor.
+To receive a minor, students must be currently enrolled in a bachelor's degree program at Michigan Tech, have added the minor to their student record, and have completed all requirements for the minor.
 The award will be noted on the official transcript.

 A student must add the minor to their record no later than the time when the student submits their application for graduation.
 A student cannot be awarded a minor that has the same title as their major or major concentration.
 Students who wish to pursue a certificate in the same academic discipline or subject area as a minor must receive permission from the academic department.
 In addition to meeting the requirements specified by the academic unit offering the minor, a student must:

 - All minors, including interdisciplinary minors, must originate in an academic department.

 - Minors require at least 18 credit hours of course work.

 - At least 9 credits of the 3000-level or higher minor-required courses must be taken at Michigan Tech.
 Courses that meet the "at Michigan Tech" requirement are defined as courses listed in the course catalog and taught by a Michigan Tech instructor either on campus, at field locations, or through distance learning.

 - Maintain a minimum cumulative grade point average of 2.0 for courses completed as part of the minor.

 - Credits may not be double counted between minors or between minors and certificates.